West Asian Billiards & Snooker Federation

-The West Asian Billiard and Snooker Federation abbreviated as WABSF, founded in 2010, is an association of the billiard and snooker playing nations in Western Asia.
+The West Asian Billiard and Snooker Federation abbreviated as WABSF, founded in 2010, is an association of the billiard and snooker playing nations in West Asia.
 Its founding members and competing nations are 13 West Asian nations, namely Saudi Arabia, Bahrain, Iraq, Iran, Lebanon, Syria, Oman, Jordan, Palestine, Qatar, Kuwait, UAE, and Yemen.

 They organize the West Asian Championship for Billiard Sports annually, alongside other occasional tournaments.

 Member Associations

 WABSF has 13 member associations.
 All of them are members of the Asian Billiard Confederation.

-Competitions
+Events

 WABSF runs the West Asian Billiard and Snooker Championship annually, of which these listed are the editions;

+West Asian Billiard and Snooker Championship: